Szafranee/JungleCafe/README.md

 - Showcases the exotic animals residing in the cafe
 - Detailed information about each animal's species, habitat, and fun facts
 - Interactive elements allowing visitors to learn more about conservation efforts
-- Regular updates when new animals join the cafe family

 ![Animal Gallery Screenshot](docs/images/animal-gallery-screenshot-placeholder.png)

 #### 🗓️ Table Reservation System
 - Interactive calendar showing available slots
 - Table selection based on preferences (location, size, proximity to animals)
-- Automatic email confirmation of bookings
+- Automatic email confirmation of bookings (not implemented)
 - Ability to modify or cancel existing reservations
 - Special requests field for custom arrangements